Laguerre-Freud Equations for the Generalized Charlier, Generalized Meixner and Gauss Hypergeometric Orthogonal Polynomials: Generalized Meixner weights

 \begin{rem} Meixner introduced the non generalized version with $w=(a)_z\frac{\eta^z}{z!}$ in \cite{meixner}. \end{rem}

 \begin{rem} For an extended Meixner type weight, as $M=\deg\sigma=1$ we have that the Laguerre--Freud matrix $\Psi=\Pi^{-1}H\theta(J^\top)=\eta(J+a)H\Pi^\top$ is a banded matrix with only one subdiagonal and $N$ superdiagonals.
 Now we do not have, as in the extended Charlier case that $\Psi=H\Pi^\top$, which implied that the dressed Pascal matrix $\Pi$ had only three nonzero subdiagonals.
-In the extended Meixner case the dressed Pascal matrix will possibly have an infinite number of nonzero subdiagonals. \end{rem}

-\begin{theorem}[The generalized Meixner Laguerre--Freud structure matrix] For a generalized Meixner weight; i.e. $\sigma=\eta(z+a)$ and $\theta=z(z+b)$, the structure matrix is { } \end{theorem}
+In the extended Meixner case the dressed Pascal matrix will possibly have an infinite number of nonzero subdiagonals. \end{rem} \begin{theorem}[The generalized Meixner Laguerre--Freud structure matrix] For a generalized Meixner weight; i.e. $\sigma=\eta(z+a)$ and $\theta=z(z+b)$, the structure matrix is